-In January 2018, Fox 13 reported that there was a 25 percent rice in auto-fatalities in Utah over the past five years.
+In January 2018, Fox 13 reported that there was a 25 percent rise in auto-fatalities in Utah over the past five years.
 In 2017, there were 42 pedestrians hit and killed in Utah, while the average has been more in the range of 30 people per year.
 Another estimated 785 individuals are treated with emergency services or hospitalized every year as well.

 Fox 13 notes that one of the main reasons for the increase in fatalities is that both drivers and pedestrians are now more distracted than ever.
 Smartphones, passengers, and even adjusting your music can all be just enough distraction for a driver to miss a pedestrian.
 Paying attention and understanding laws that affect both pedestrians and drivers is extremely important.

 Another very common occurrence is that a car backs up, particularly out of a driveway, without looking behind them for children.
 The Utah Department of Health notes that 41 children under the age of 10 were killed between 1997 and 2006 in this type of backing-up accident.
 Nearly half of all pedestrian accidents involving children under the age of ten occur on private property.

 Speeding is also a serious problem with regard to pedestrian accidents.
 In fact, speeding is the primary cause of nearly 1/3 of all fatal motor vehicle crashes in Utah.